Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Quantum assessment of critical nodes

-Tracing the auxiliary registers gives us a state of the form required in Lemma~\ref{lem:majVotePower}.
-Thus, we can take the majority vote $U_\texttt{MAJ}$ and output it to a new one-qubit register.
-If we consider this new register as our utility register \texttt{Ut} described in Theorem~\ref{thm:quantumShap}, we can apply the logic of Lemma~\ref{lem:badValueFunction}.
-Specifically, for each possible subgraph $Q\subseteq F$ represented in the \texttt{Pl} register, the output, stored in the \texttt{Ut} register, holds the correct value $V(Q)$ with probability $1-\kappa$.
-As a result, we can define $U_V$ as the product of repeatedly computing $U_{st}(Q)$ order $\mathcal O (\log\kappa^{-1})$ times, followed by a $U_\texttt{MAJ}$ operation on the output.
-Thus, by Lemma~\ref{lem:badValueFunction}, the expected value that we extract, $\Phi_i$, is shifted to $\Phi_i+\xi$, $\xi\leq 2\kappa$.
-Applying the Monte-Carlo quantum acceleration routine extracts the value $\Phi_i+\epsilon+\xi$.
+Tracing out the auxiliary registers gives us a state of the form required in Lemma~\ref{lem:majVotePower}.
+Thus, we can take the majority vote $U_\texttt{MAJ}$ and output it to a new one qubit register.
+If we consider this our utility register \texttt{Ut} described in Theorem~\ref{thm:quantumShap}, we can apply the logic from Lemma~\ref{lem:badValueFunction}.
+Specifically, for each the \texttt{Ut} quantum basis vector in the player register \texttt{Pl}, $\ket {b^Q}$, the utility register holds the correct output $V(Q)$ with probability $1-\delta$.
+As a result, we can define $U_V$ as the product of repeatedly computing $U_{st}(Q)$ order $\mathcal O (\log\delta^{-1})$ times, followed by a $U_\texttt{MAJ}$ operation on the outputs.
+Thus, by Lemma~\ref{lem:badValueFunction}, the expected value we are extracting, $\Phi_i$, is shifted to $\Phi_i+\xi$, $\xi\leq 2\delta$.
+Applying the quantum Monte-Carlo speed-up routine extracts the value $\Phi_i+\epsilon+\xi$.
 Since both $\epsilon$ and $\xi$ can be bounded to arbitrarily small values, the algorithm is asymptotically correct.

-\subsection{Finding Important Nodes}
+\subsection{Finding important nodes}

-Suppose that we wish to find the index of a node with a large Shapley value.
+Suppose we wish to find the index of a node with a large Shapley value.
 Let node $m$ have the largest Shapley value $\Phi_m$.
 We find node $j$ such that their Shapley value $\Phi_j$ is greater than or equal to $\Phi_m-\epsilon$.